-The THSO is trending towards meeting the target measure for the number of bicyclists fatalities.
-The FFY 2021 HSP set a target of 6, a 25.0 percent decrease in bicycle fatalities from 2018.
-As of May 3, 2021, Tennessee has seen zero bicyclist fatalities.
+The THSO will strive to meet the target measure for the number of bicyclists fatalities.
+The FFY 2020 HSP set a target to maintain eight bicycle fatalities from 2017.
+As of May 27, 2020, Tennessee has seen four bicyclists fatalities.